ISSN: 2277-3657

 Relationship between Learning Style and Academic Performance among the Generation Z Students in Kuala Lumpur

-Written by Siti Aishah Hanawi Published On Issue 3 Vol 11, 2022
+Written by Siti Aishah Hanawi Published on Issue 3 Vol 11, 2022

 Every student has a unique learning style.
 Their personalities are shaped by factors affecting their learning styles.
 Besides that, it is evident that students’ distinctive learning style has a significant impact on their academic success.
 A cross-sectional study was done to investigate the degree of association between students’ learning styles and academic achievement.
 This research was conducted in Kuala Lumpur, and the participants were first- to third-year biomedical science stu Read More